googlecloudsecurity/agentic-soc-workshop/README.md

 ## Known open items

 - `s1c3` Part 2 needs a pre-run Threat Hunt before it can be completed.
-  Hunts run 60–90 minutes, so it can never be run live inside the challenge.
+  Hunts run 60 to 90 minutes, so it can never be run live inside the challenge.
-- `s1c4`, `s1c5`, all of Section 2, and `s3-ctf` are stubs.
+- `s1c5`, `s2c2`, `s2c3` and `s3-ctf` are stubs.
+- Section 2 needs a decision on the SOAR case wall: mock MCP server on port 8004 versus the real SOAR MCP.
+Affects continuity from Section 1, grading determinism, and whether participants can skip Section 1.
+- The Section 2 grader runs agents live, which is slow.
+Static analysis of `agent.py` would be faster. `s2c1` Step 6 describes live grading and would need updating.
 - `ref-cheatsheet.md` needs a scope decision: if it lists scenario IOCs it becomes a CTF answer key served to every participant.
+- CTF flags fall into tiers by which path can reach them: SIEM-answerable by both hand and agent, platform-answerable by agents only, GTI by both.
+Tag every candidate flag with its tier before building the CTF.